Hickory Branch Trail

 The orange-blazed trail starts across the road from the parking area, on the hill behind campsite #16c.
 Look for the tall brown stake which serves as the trailhead sign.
 The trail begins by climbing to the top of the ridge.
 Don't go straight up; turn left to follow an actual trail around a switchback which comes out in the same spot at the top of the ridge.

-The trail continues up and around the falls, taking on a hilly course that crosses the stream several more times in the next 0.2 mi.
-The trail passes a landslide scar on the left, and then you might see another waterfall ahead and to the right.
-The trail comes to the base of this upper waterfall after crossing another stream (either a tributary or the main Hickory Branch; the map doesn't show a stream this high up).
+The trail continues up and around the falls, crossing near the brink, so use caution here.
+The trail takes on a hilly course that crosses the stream several more times in the next 0.2 mi.
+One stretch of trail gets squeezed by a big rock into a side channel that fills during floods.
+The trail passes a small landslide scar on the left, and then you can see another waterfall ahead and to the right.
+The trail crosses a tributary and comes to the base of the upper waterfall at a switchback.
+A short path leads to the upper falls.

 All Photos from the Trail